Sleeping-Windd/Feature-Compatibility/datasets/guiderail/README.md

 ## Notes

-* The released dataset is identical to the one used in the experiments reported in the paper.
+* The released dataset is identical to the one used in the experiments reported in the main text.
 * No additional preprocessing is required before training.
 * Users should load `scaler_coord.pkl` when converting model predictions to the original coordinate space.